 Shoal Lake Mounted Police Museum

 Shoal Lake is the home to one of the longest servicing police detachments in Canada and hosts Manitoba's official museum honoring the North West Mounted Police.
 Built in 1984 in Lakeview Park, the museum is a replica of the NWMP barracks established at the south end of Shoal Lake in 1875.
 It also houses the tourist information centre.
 Open July and August Wednesday to Sunday.
-Phone: 204-759-3326.
-For viewing outside regular hours please call 204-759-2826.
+For museum information or to book a tour, please call 204-759-2826 or 204-365-6305.

 Prairie Mountain Regional Museum

 The Prairie Mountain Regional Museum is a new heritage destination being developed along the TransCanada Yellowhead Highway #16 as a joint venture between Shoal Lake and Strathclair.
 It displays a large collection of fully restored horse-drawn vehicles and related exhibits.
 The PMRM is creating a heritage rural setting to compliment the main facility and increase interpretive opportunities.

 Shoal Lake Agricultural Society Fair